kubernetes-sigs/kustomize/proposals/24-07-glob-patterns.md

 Explain to what extent and under what conditions.
 -->

+There may be a performance impact by using glob searching over looking up each individually named resource.
+These may scale with the amount of globs to lookup.
+I would have to do some testing to see how that behaved.

 ## Drawbacks
 <!--
 Why should this proposal _not_ be implemented?
 -->

 ## Alternatives
 <!--
 What other approaches did you consider, and why did you rule them out?
 Be concise, but do include enough information to express the idea and why it was not acceptable.
 -->

+Currently, the only other approach is to use a script to re-generate the `kustomization.yaml` every time you go to apply a lot of manifests.
+This is unnecessary complexity for something many other ops tools support.

 ## Rollout Plan
 <!--